petiaianush/Docker_scripts/readme.txt

-# This is branch for docker scripts for create container with DB
+# This is branch for docker scripts for install docker-ce